publicissapient-france/hands-on-assistant/amazon-alexa/README.md

 Now you have a Fact skill up and running, you might notice that it only deals with either *fact* or *space fact*.
 Let's try to make it better, start by:

-- create your own slot type (e.g. `faceType` with a list of face type possible)
+- create your own slot type (e.g. `factType` with a list of possible fact type)
 - update your intent to get the fact type dynamically
 - update your backend logic to plug some random cat fact using this awesome [API](https://catfact.ninja/)